Antonín Dvořák RUSALKA 165 min

 The Cook

-Gabriela Hrženjak, Marija Ticl
+Gabriela Hrženjak, Marija Ticl, Petra Cik (studijska uloga)

 Orchestra and Chorus of the Croatian National Theatre in Zagreb

-Stage managers
+Stage Managers

 Aleksandra Ćorluka, Zrinka Petrušanec